daisybutler/Workbench-project04/TESTING.md

 <img width="1343" alt="checkout-complete-order-summary-testing" src="https://user-images.githubusercontent.com/68863341/127146416-bfd287f7-9d0f-4676-a748-6a3e76b69fa5.png">

 - The new user has a user profile in the database.
-PROBLEM 4: I had not checked in the checkout view whether a new user had inputed a new address or whether that email address was already associated with a user in the database.
+PROBLEM 5: I had not checked in the checkout view whether a new user had inputed a new address or whether that email address was already associated with a user in the database.
 Trying to checkout with an email already in the database would return a server side error to the user.

 <img width="1472" alt="user-profile-db-testing" src="https://user-images.githubusercontent.com/68863341/127146807-57e506ef-51bf-4fd2-b031-8e412ea5280d.png">

+- I set up checks for both an existing email address or username in the database when an order is processed.
+If an email address is found in the database which matches the one the new customer has tried to checkout with, then the process is cancelled and the user is redirected to the login page.

+- PROBLEM 6: If a username is found in the database which matches the one just created for the new user, initially I redirected the user to the plans page and told to try again with a different contact number.
+However, I realised that the order was still being placed and the payment was still succeeding in Stripe.
+This is clearly a large error and trying to fix it ended up with all sorts of knock on effects for my entire checkout view and caused may errors.
+Therefore, I changed the message to one which lets the user know their order has succeeded by their was an issue with creating their profile and they should get in touch to resolve it.
+The username could then be created manually from the admin side.
+If I had more time I would have probably reworked the structure of my view, but asd it was time was limited and preventing server side errors with no explanation from appearing to the user was more important.

 - The order is displayed in the database with the correct user profile assigned to it.